 In contrast, slit-tear visualization is a general approach for video collection and analysis that can augment other approaches.
-It requires no specialized equipment aside from an off-the shelf digital video camera, a tripod, and a computer for generating the visualization.
-It can be used in a broad variety of settings.
-This includes video captured for other purposes, e.g., surveillance and traffic cameras.
+It requires no specialized equipment aside from an off-the shelf includes video captured for other purposes, e.g., surveillance and traffic cameras.
 It relies on no special analysis algorithms.
 It is an interactive visualization that lets the analyst decide upon what events should be captured by where slit-tears are positioned in the scene, and how they are interpreted.

 Slit-tears is grounded in the actual data.
 Many statistical or analytic techniques abstract events and patterns in a scene, and present it in summary form: numbers, summary and correlation statistics, graphs, and so on.
 While useful, the analyzer may consequently overlook nuances of the captured data, simply because the raw data is stripped away or not linked to the summary view.
 In contrast, our slit-tear tool conceptualizes the analysis space in a readily understood "camera" and "pixel" space.
 The timeline simply takes selected areas of the video and translates the time dimension to a spatial dimension.
 The raw data is still visible in this representation.
 Further, rapidly scrubbing over areas of interest in the timeline reveals the source video, so that details that generated the visualization can be readily examined.
-This not only adds to a person's understanding of the pixel renderings in the timeline view, but shows other events in the scene that may reveal why particular events or patterns occurred.
+This not only adds to a person's understanding of the pixel renderings in the timeline view, but shows other events in the scene that may reveal why events or patterns occurred.